piermafrost/GEOCLIM5_sulf/README.Sulfur-Experiments.md

 The outputs of the sulfide weathering simulations are stored in "OUTPUT/sulfur\_experiments/".
 Only the COMBINE outputs (i.e., ocean and atmosphere "box" variables and integrated fluxes) are available.
-The geographic outputs are too heavy be be stored in GitHub.
+The geographic outputs require too much memory be be stored in GitHub.

 #### Run nomenclature